Oslo: 17th century

-The transformation of the city went slowly for the first hundred years.
-Outside the city, near Vaterland and Grønland near Old Town, Oslo, a new, unmanaged part of the city grew up filled with citizens of the lower class status.
+The transformation of Christiania went slowly for the first hundred years.
+However, outside of the city at Vaterland, Grønland, and the old town of Oslo, a new, unmanaged part of the city arose populated by citizens of lower class status.

+The last Black Death outbreak in Oslo occurred in 1654.

 18th century

 In the 18th century, after the Great Northern War, the city's economy boomed with shipbuilding and trade.
 The strong economy transformed Christiania into a trading port.

 19th century

+The Royal Frederick University (now the University of Oslo) was founded in 1811; the fact that it was founded this late reportedly had an adverse effect on the development of the nation.

-In 1814 the former provincial town of Christiania became the capital of the independent Kingdom of Norway, in a personal union with Sweden.
+In 1814 the former provincial town of Christiania became the capital of the independent Kingdom of Norway, when the union with Denmark was dissolved and replaced by a personal union with Sweden.
 Several state institutions were established and the city's role as a capital initiated a period of rapidly increasing population.
 The government of this new state needed buildings for its expanding administration and institutions.
+Several important buildings and landmarks were erected in the 19th century, including the Royal Palace (1825-1848), the Stock Exchange (1826-1828), the Bank of Norway (1828), the Storting (1861-1866), the National Theatre (1899), and several University buildings.
+Among the world-famous artists who lived here during this period were Henrik Ibsen and Knut Hamsun (the latter was awarded the Nobel Prize for literature).

-Several important buildings were erected – The Bank of Norway (1828), the Royal Palace (1848), and the Storting (1866).
-Large areas of the surrounding Aker municipality were incorporated in 1839, 1859 an 1878.
-The 1859 expansion included Grünerløkka, Grønland and Oslo.
+Large areas of the surrounding Aker municipality were incorporated in 1839, 1859, and 1878.
+The 1859 expansion included Grünerløkka, Grønland, and Oslo.
 At that time the area called Oslo (now Gamlebyen or Old Town) was a village or suburb outside the city borders east of Aker river.
 The population increased from approximately 10.000 in 1814 to 230.000 in 1900.
+In 1850, Christiania overtook Bergen and became the most populous city in the country.
 Christiania expanded its industry from 1840, most importantly around Akerselva.
 There was a spectacular building boom during the last decades of the 19th century, with many new apartment buildings and renewal of the city center, but the boom collapsed in 1899.

+In 1877 the city was renamed Kristiania.